meltoner/agrofelis/components/vehicle-power/readme.md

 ## Batteries hardening and protection

-Most of the batteries especially those facing on the outer side of the structure where moreover dressed with 1.5 mm battery insulation barley paper hardening their outer shell even further.
+Most of the batteries especially those facing the outer side of the structure were dressed with 1.5 mm battery insulation barley paper hardening their outer shell even further.

 ### Batteries fitting and isolation

-In order to shield the batteries from external temperature differences, to compensate for minor accumulative dimensions differences either in the batteries or in the fabrication of the frame, to have a softer material than metal touching the batteries which can also serve as a subtle shock absorber, pieces of wood (plywood) were utilised to enclose the batteries within the frame.
+Pieces of wood (plywood) were utilised to enclose the batteries within the frame, those shield the batteries from external temperature differences, compensate for minor accumulative dimension differences either in the batteries or in the fabrication of the frame and also have a softer material than metal touching the batteries which can also serve as a subtle shock absorber.

-The pieces of wood fit tightly and allow to gently impose compressing forces into the batteries preventing them from expanding during their charging and discharging cycles, which prolongs even further their lifetime.
+The wood boards fit tightly and gently allow compressing forces onto the batteries preventing them from expanding during their charging and discharging cycles, which prolongs even further their lifetime.
 Lack of compression leads to damage of the cells, as indicated by swelling and premature battery failure [^LiFePOCompress].

 [^LiFePOCompress]: https://www.currentconnected.com/learning-center/lc-stor/llfp-comp/ "LiFePO4 Cell Compression"

 The consequent figure illustrates the batteries along with their wooden separators.
-On the right side of the structure a route is created to pass the high current battery outlet cables.
+On the right side of the structure a route is created to pass the high current outlet cables.

 ![Batteries wood covers](_figures/vehicle-power-03-bateries-wood-covers.png)